cy-rae/dhbw-tube/README.md

 - Service: Provides the Memcached service, which is used by other components to cache metadata.

 ### Frontend
 The frontend was developed as a single page web application with the Quasar (Vue.js) framework.
-The build files are located on an nginx server, which coordinates the outgoing HTTP requests.
+The build files are located on a nginx server, which coordinates the outgoing HTTP requests.
 This interface allows users to interact with the DHBW-Tube application.
 - Deployment: Manages the deployment and scaling of the frontend pods.
 - Service (load balancer): Enables external access to the user interface and optimizes the distribution of user requests.
 - ConfigMap: Contains configuration data for the frontend server (nginx configuration).